Thunderstarr/EDOPro-HD-Pics-Downloader/README.md

 - I recommend you delete all cards pics before you do what follow;
 - Download [allcards.ydk](allcards.ydk) file;
 - Drop it into your game's deck folder;
-- Open the program and insert allcards;
+- Open the program and insert: *allcards*;
 - Wait until done.
-It can take a while because there are more than nine thousant cards.
+It can take a while because it's over nine thousand cards.

 ### You can help me:
 With the release of new cards, two problems appear: